 The program includes:

-The registration fee is $300 and includes coffee, snacks, lunch, and two evening events.
-Fee is due only after the application has been accepted.
-See application page for deadlines and information about scholarships.
+The registration fee has been reduced to $100 and will be charged only after the application has been accepted.
+See application page for deadlines.